fszf/fszf.github.io/_posts/2017-01-22-Adding-Muttprint-To-Mutt.md

 ---
 layout: post
-title: Hurdles and Moving Forward
+title: Adding Muttprint to Mutt
 ---

 Switching my work computer to linux has been a challenge.
 I am not a well learned linux user and have only learned by solving these challenges.
 At work I wanted to print from Mutt and stumbled across [muttprint](https://aur.archlinux.org/packages/muttprint/).